duneanalytics/projects/pages/morpho/morpho.md

     link: "https://dune.com/embeds/3336331/5589898/"
 ---

-Morpho is a decentralized lending protocol with different entities and individuals contributing to its development and adoption.

-The first version of the Morpho Protocol is named Morpho Optimizers.
-It is built on top of incumbent lending pools and improves the lending and borrowing rates of users with a peer-to-peer matching algorithm while preserving the same liquidity and risk parameters.

-Morpho Blue is the most recent protocol version and is independent of Morpho Optimizers.
-Morpho Blue is a simple lending primitive layer that allows the creation of immutable and efficient lending markets in a permissionless way.
+Morpho is a decentralized protocol enabling the overcollateralized lending and borrowing of crypto assets (ERC20 Tokens) on the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm).
+Morpho provides users with secure, efficient, and flexible lending infrastructure.
+The latest version, Morpho Blue, is implemented as an immutable smart contract, engineered to serve as a trustless base layer for lenders, borrowers, and applications.